+We assign features at random to each village, but then all agents within the village are identical.
 The interaction component of the model requires us to introduce a new concept, parochialism.
 Parochialism is the likelihood that an agent will look within its own village when it seeks a partner for interaction.
-If the level of parochialism is sufficiently high, meaning agents interact with their "own kind" frequently enough, then maybe the homogenizing impact of contact with outsiders can be ameliorated.
+The selection of others with whom to interact proceeds as follows.
+First, a random draw dictates whether the agent seeks another within the village or from one of the neighboring villages.
+Agents who seek interaction within their own village choose randomly among the others in their village.
+The others will choose a neighboring village at random, and then choose at random a candidate for interaction from that village.
+As in the original ACM, the interaction occurs with probability equal to the similarity of the two agents.
+If the level of parochialism is sufficiently high, meaning agents interact with their "own kind" frequently enough, then perhaps the homogenizing impact of contact with outsiders can be ameliorated.

 We have run batches of simulations with multi-agent villages, and we find that, while the homogenization of opinion takes longer, it generally still occurs.
-Contrary to our hopes, this model does not lead to the development of self-maintaining clusters.
-Table 2 the summary statistics for one batch of run can be found.
+Contrary to our hopes, this model does not lead to the development of self-reinforcing clusters.
+Table 2 the summary statistics can be found.
 These results are for an extreme case in which parochialism is equal to 0.95, meaning that agents interact with people in their cell almost all of the time.
 When the simulation stops because no agent has changed its culture features for 10 successive time steps, the agents believe that they are in a highly harmonious environment.